On Strong Diameter Padded Decompositions: Introduction

 Our second result (\Cref{cor:PaddedDoubling} in \Cref{sec:doubling}) is the first strong diameter padded decompositions for doubling graphs, which is also asymptotically tight.
 Specifically, we prove that graphs with doubling dimension $\ddim$ are strongly $O(\ddim)$-decomposable.

 Both of these padded decomposition constructions are based on a technical theorem (\Cref{thm:padded} in \Cref{sec:centersToPadded}).
-Given a set of centers $N$, such that each vertex has a center at distance at most $\Delta$ and at most $\tau$ centers at distance at most $3\Delta$ ($\forall v,~|B_G(v,3\Delta)\cap N|\le \tau$), we construct a strong $(O(\log\tau),\Omega(1),4\Delta)$-padded decomposition.
-We also provide an alternative construction for the decomposition of \Cref{thm:padded} in \Cref{sec:cones}.
+Given a set of centers $N$, such that each vertex has a center at distance $\le\Delta$, and at most $\tau$ centers at distance $\le 3\Delta$ ($\forall v,~|B_G(v,3\Delta)\cap N|\le \tau$), we construct a strong $(O(\log\tau),\Omega(1),4\Delta)$-padded decomposition.
 All of our decompositions can be efficiently constructed in polynomial time.

-See \Cref{tab:results} for a summery of results on padded decompositions.
+Our third contribution is in \Cref{sec:generalGraphs}, and it is for general graphs.
+Here we construct strong $(2k, \Omega(n^{-\frac{1}{k-1}}))$-ThProbabilistic decomposition scheme (\Cref{thm:PartitionStrongMetrics}), and weak $(2k, n^{-\frac{1}{k}})$-ThProbabilistic decomposition scheme (\Cref{thm:PartitionWeakMetrics}).
+This bounds are close to being tight, assuming Erd\H{o}s girth conjecture \cite{Erdos64}, as for $t<2k+1$, if every $n$ point metric space admits a weak $(t,p)$-ThProbabilistic decomposition scheme, then $p=\tilde{O}(n^{-\frac{1}{k}})$ (\Cref{thm:PartitionMetricsLB}).
+Note that this implies that the success probability in our decompositions cannot be improved.
+However, it might be possible to improve the stretch parameter to $2k-1$ without changing the success probability.
+See \Cref{tab:results} for a summery of results on stochastic decompositions.